remla24-02/operation/README.md

 vagrant ssh controller -c "sudo microk8s helm uninstall prometheus -n monitoring" vagrant provision
 ```
+Restart your device or destroy and re-create the nodes is this problems keeps happening.

 ### Host-based Kubectl
 The Ansible setup retrieves the Kubectl config file which allows local Kubectl control over the cluster and stores it in the main directory under the name `microk8s-config`.